AngeloGaeta1990/Heart_attack_risk/README.md

 ## User stories

+Below, I added the user stories I used to build the project:

  - As a user, I can get a measure of the myocardial infarction risk, so that I can provide therapies to patient at high risk of myocardial infarction.